T: 937-667-4972F: 937-667-7412

 Older workers face similar challenges trying to keep abreast of the ever-changing technologies.

-2.NEW WORKFORCE MODELS.
+WORKFORCE MODELS.

 Innovation occurs where market realities force it to.
 Start-up companies, especially in the information fields, have proven that the same dispersed tasks, use of collaboration tools and decision-making, and collegiate or peer–group structures instead of traditional hierarchies can produce effective, viable, and profitable corporations.A major difference is the perceived closeness in vision between the workforce and top management at many start-ups.
 The often smaller quantity of people involved creates a real and perceived feeling that each employee being an important cog in the realization of the result.